Maud Gonne: Political and social views

-Gonne’s exposure to French right-wing politics led her to anti-Semitic beliefs and masonic conspiracy theories, including conspiracy theories about Jewish control of finance and politics.
+Gonne's exposure to French right-wing politics led her to antisemitic beliefs and masonic conspiracy theories, including conspiracy theories about Jewish control of finance and politics.
 During the Dreyfus affair, she rejected the pro-Dreyfus position and later recalled to Yeats that she had regarded Alfred Dreyfus as "an uninteresting Jew" whose cause was suspiciously well-funded.
 She aligned herself with French nationalists who opposed what they saw as Jewish and international financial influence in France.
 Even after Dreyfus was exonerated, she wrote that "no French institution is now safe from the domination of the agents of the synagogue".
-This anti-Semitism remained a feature of her outlook throughout her life, though it coexisted with her work alongside progressive figures in campaigns for labour rights, social justice, and the relief of poverty.
+This anti-Semitism remained a feature of her outlook throughout her life, though it coexisted with her work alongside progressive figures in campaigns for labour rights, social justice and the relief of poverty.

-Gonne was an advocate for women’s political and social rights, founding and leading organisations such as Inghinidhe na hÉireann to promote women’s education, political participation, and engagement in nationalist causes, and she fought for her own rights in personal contexts such as her divorce.
-Her commitment to women's participation in the nationalist movement led her to promote female-led organisations, though she did not describe herself as a feminist, and her vision of women’s activism was largely framed by nationalist priorities rather than broader gender equality.
-In addition to her organisational work, she supported the Gaelic revival, emphasising the Irish language, native arts, and civic education as means to strengthen national identity and encourage popular political involvement, and she engaged in practical social-welfare efforts, assisting evicted tenants, supporting relief initiatives, and promoting programmes such as free school meals to alleviate child poverty in Dublin.
+Gonne was an advocate for women's political and social rights, founding and leading organisations such as Inghinidhe na hÉireann to promote women's education, political participation and engagement in nationalist causes, and she fought for her own rights in personal contexts such as her divorce.
+Her commitment to women's participation in the nationalist movement led her to promote female-led organisations, though she did not describe herself as a feminist, and her vision of women's activism was largely framed by nationalist priorities rather than broader gender equality.
+In addition to her organisational work, she supported the Gaelic revival, emphasising the Irish language, native arts and civic education as means to strengthen national identity and encourage popular political involvement.
+She also engaged in practical social-welfare efforts, assisting evicted tenants, supporting relief initiatives and promoting programmes such as free school meals to alleviate child poverty in Dublin.

-By the outbreak of the Second World War in 1939, Maud Gonne expressed strong support for Germany, and she maintained that Britain was Ireland’s true enemy while viewing Germany as a potential ally.
+By the outbreak of the Second World War in 1939, Maud Gonne expressed strong support for Germany: she maintained that Britain was Ireland's true enemy, while viewing Germany as a potential ally.
 Her criticism of British war aims was at times accompanied by language that excused or minimised German aggression, and she corresponded with the Deutscher Fichte-Bund seeking propaganda material.
 She maintained a close friendship with Dr Eduard Hempel, the German ambassador in Dublin, and his wife Evelyn, whom Gonne regularly entertained at her home at Roebuck House.
 Irish military intelligence monitored Gonne's activities, suspecting her of involvement in the 1940 Hermann Goertz affair, a complex episode that implicated several adult members of the Gonne–MacBride–Stuart family.
-Following the war, Gonne, reflecting on her wartime sympathies in a letter to her friend Ethel Mannin, wrote: "I’m not sure had I been a German after the Treaty of Versailles that I would not have become a Nazi, except for the Nazi exclusion of women".
+Following the war, Gonne, reflecting on her wartime sympathies in a letter to her friend Ethel Mannin, wrote: "I'm not sure had I been a German after the Treaty of Versailles that I would not have become a Nazi, except for the Nazi exclusion of women".
 Gonne also became a founding member, along with Goertz, of the Save the German Children campaign, which sought to provide foster homes for Catholic German war orphans after the war.